 What are the benefits of exercise for cancer survivors?

-Based on Cancer Care Ontario and the consensus statement from the American College of Sports Medicine, exercise has many benefits for individuals with cancer, including an improved sense of wellness, mental health, sleep, ability to carry out daily activities, bone health, as well as quality of life.
+Based on Cancer Care Ontario and the consensus statement from the American College of Sports Medicine, exercise has many benefits for individuals with cancer, including improved sense of wellness, mental health, sleep, ability to carry out daily activities, bone health, as well as quality of life.
 It can also reduce the severity of treatment-related symptoms or side-effects such as fatigue, muscle weakness, nausea, depression, lymphedema, decreased immune system function and weight gain or loss.
-During the restricted access to exercise facilities during the pandemic, it is important to seek out safe, credible remote options to exercise programming for cancer survivors.
+During the restricted access to exercise facilities during the pandemic, it is important to seek out safe, credible remote options to exercise programming for cancer survivors and patients.

 With cancer patients being immunocompromised, how can they exercise while remaining safe during the pandemic?

 There are several activities that cancer patients and survivors can do.
 Some are very similar to what works for the general population, like walking outdoors with a friend, when possible, or exploring your city on a bike.
 However, there are also specific exercise programs geared to cancer survivors in the community, ones that provide a combination of one-on-one exercise programs guided by clinical exercise physiologists who specialize in this area and create community support.
 There are several centres across Canada that offer exercise programs for cancer survivors.
 In the Waterloo-Wellington Region, we offer a unique remote option with individualized exercise prescriptions through the UW WELL-FIT cancer exercise program.
 Live-stream and pre-recorded classes are offered to cancer survivors so that they can safely participate in fitness programs in the comfort of their own homes.